Youth Climate Activists

 Iron Eyes was part of the Standing Rock Lakota Youth, who opposed the Dakota Access Pipe Line.
 She and some of her peers ran on foot from North Dakota to Washington, D.C. to deliver 350,000 petition signatures asking to stop the pipeline.
 She continues to advocate and organize for indigenous youth, their futures, and for the planet.

 Next March, attendees of Loyola’s sixth climate change conference will have the chance to listen to a conversation between Tokata Iron Eyes and other youth climate activists.
-For more information regarding Loyola’s climate change conference, visit LUC.edu/climatechange and sign up to receive conference updates.
+For more information regarding Loyola’s climate change conference, visit LUC.edu/climatechange and register to attend next year's conference.